 Set accurate processing times

 Make sure your processing times reflect the amount of time it takes you to prepare, pack, and hand the order to the delivery service.
 If you don’t add your own processing time to a listing, it’s automatically given five business days.
 If you need more than five business days to complete orders, we encourage you to add the appropriate processing times to your listings.
 Regularly review and update your processing periods to make sure that they’re always current.

 Offer delivery upgrades

 You can offer delivery upgrades to let buyers choose their preferred delivery speed.
 Delivery upgrade also set clear expectations for delivery dates and take some of the pressure off you to deliver quicker than usual if an item is purchased for a special occasion.

 Choose the right package

 Measure the item and select a box or envelope that is strong enough to protect your items and has enough room for packing materials.
 Learn about measuring packages and delivery options.

 Pack items with care

 When dispatching fragile or one-of-a-kind items, add extra layers of protection, such as bubble wrap or biodegradable packing peanuts.
 For each item you list, you can include a handling fee in the cost of the item to cover your time and packing supplies used.

 Invest in insurance

-Consider purchasing delivery insurance for your items so you’re covered if something is damaged in transit.
+Consider purchasing delivery insurance for your items so you’re covered if something arrives damaged.
 You can build this into the cost of the item, include it as a delivery upgrade add-on through your delivery profile, or add it as a listing variation option.
 If it’s optional, make sure the customer understands what your shop policies cover if something is broken in transit.
-Many buyers are willing to pay more for the sense of security that insurance offers, and it can relieve some of the burden from you if something is broken during transport.

 Dispatch on time